PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 conversion was repeated because this checkpoint is a straight-line ownership move and the dedicated runtime test proves all arguments, state identities, raw results, and boundaries.

+## Late reshape/shuffle/attention/window composite characterization

+The post-removal inventory selected four consecutive unconditional late-layout
+results: reshape cleanup, the base NCHW channel-shuffle/Gather policy, attention cleanup, and window partition/reverse cleanup.
+The first, third, and fourth calls already receive `shared_model_ir_pass_context`; the channel shuffle wrapper delegates through an identity alias of that same context with `include_two_way_shuffle=False` and `include_nhwc_shuffle=False`.
+All four results are observation-only and unconsumed.

+The cluster starts immediately after the optional late Concat elementwise- fanout guard and ends immediately before indexed final shape/activation convergence.
+The guarded full channel-shuffle/Gather route remains independent and retains `include_post_gather_cleanup=True`.

+`tests/test_flatbuffer_direct_late_reshape_shuffle_attention_window_orchestration.py`
+fixes the four child owners, exact base-only policy, source adjacency, both outer boundaries, absence of consumers, and the empty-graph nested result schema `(3, 2, 4, 2)`.
+Its strict expected failure requires one shared-context owner returning the four raw tuples in order and one replacement lowerer result.

+An inherited layout-recovery test was also corrected to resolve the effective owner inside `session.record_phase_result(...)`.
+Its previous direct-call-only AST expectation was stale and failed before any production change; the new helper preserves the same expected owner names for both direct and recorded calls.

+Sequential characterization under core-only `uv` completed with `2 passed, 1 xfailed in 0.60s` focused and
+`403 passed, 1 xfailed in 19.20s` across the four child families, channel shuffle policies, terminal boundaries, callback composition, layout recovery, shared-context, architecture, result, and phase-store contracts.
+The sole expected failure is the intentionally absent composite.
+Ruff and whitespace checks passed.

+No production callback, graph mutation, result schema, context identity, pass order, public API, artifact, dependency, TensorFlow boundary, or store entry changed.
+No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.